ramadhanafif/Ethernet2-ESP32/README.md

 # Ethernet "2" Library for Arduino

-Forked from https://github.com/adafruit/Ethernet2 but with some edits to ensure it works on ESP32.
+Forked from https://github.com/adafruit/Ethernet2 but with minor edits to ensure W5500 works on ESP32.

 ***Note: Tested ONLY on ESP32.***